Blendify/blender-manual/blender_docs/manual/rigging/armatures/skinning/parenting.rst

 Armature Deform Parenting is a way of creating and setting up an :doc:`Armature Modifier </modeling/modifiers/deform/armature>`.

-To use Armature Deform Parenting you must first select all the child objects that will be influenced by the armature and then lastly, select the armature object itself.
-Once all the child objects and the armature are selected press :kbd:`Ctrl-P` and select Armature Deform in the Set Parent To pop-up menu.
+To use *Armature Deform Parenting* you must first select all the child objects that will be influenced by the armature and then lastly, select the armature object itself.
+Once all the child objects and the armature are selected, press :kbd:`Ctrl-P` and select *Armature Deform* in the *Set Parent To* pop-up menu.

 The armature will be the parent object of all the other child objects and each child object will have a Armature Modifier with the armature associated (*Object* field).